 Alternatively, the issue is because the door handle is not correctly installed and the handle is catching on the housing or part of the actual door.
 Adjusting the installation of the door handle can fix this problem without any parts.

 A repair is not a trivial process as the door needs to be stripped down and the components replaced.
 There are plenty of videos on youtube talking through the process for this and we'd recommend the Rich Rebuilds videos.

 If, having watched the video, you feel its a DIY task you can take on, then take your time.
 Even if not, you can consider sourcing the components and asking a friendly garage to do the work for you, expect an hour or so labour charge but the total cost should still be less than $300 - $350.

 - Its nearly always worth replacing the cog as the part is so cheap

 - The microswitch loom is more expensive so at least visually check the switches and the wires for signs they may fail

-- Try the door handle before reassembling int the car door to ensure its working.
+- Try the door handle before reassembling into the car door to ensure its working.
 Be careful when plugging it in as the handle is likely to present itself.

 - If the door opens when the door handle presents, the door handle limit or the microswitch needs adjusting

 Tesla will charge around $500/£500/€500 for the part and a little under an hour to replace the door handle if you are out of warranty, and as they have increased the parts required to nearer $150, unless you are a DIY enthusiast the total cost of repair at a 3rd party is not going to save you a lot of money.
 Tesla are also on V3 of the design and an update to the new handle requires the car to be recoded.
 Because of the number of failures some have tried and been successful at forcing Tesla to do this as warranty work even when out of warranty as the part has a design flaw.
 The success of this depends on how lawyered up you are prepared to get and the consumer law where you are.